 PAUL SHAFFER: Right.
 No, well, there can’t be.
 There can’t be, because you can change the font, and if you have a larger font, then you’re going to have fewer pages and therefore you can’t possibly commit to a page number because as you electronically alter the page you number, you are going to have to change as well the number of pages that you have at your disposal…(Audience applauds)

 LETTERMAN: Thank you.
 Thank you, Steve Jobs.

 It’s nice to remember that story, as a reminder of how things have changed.
-(Amazon eventually found a way to add page numbers to Kindle ebooks, so maybe Letterman is happier now.)
+(Amazon eventually even found a way to add page numbers to lots of Kindle ebooks, so maybe Letterman is happier now.)
 But I still always smile when I remember how skeptical he’d been about the iPad — even in earlier shows.
 When the device was first released, he’d showed one to his audience, then joked “The radiation this thing gives off is incredible.
-You’re supposed to wear a lead apron when you operate it.”
+You’re supposed to wear a lead apron when you operate it!”

 LETTERMAN: But see, and then you just — you just whisk it away like that, and then — but look.
 What do you see?
 Do you see a page number?

 LETTERMAN: No. You don’t see no page number.

 LETTERMAN: How do you know when you’re done, is what I want to know?
 Or if somebody – somebody asks you, are you reading the — the book?
 And I say yeah.
 “What page are you on?”

 “I don’t know.
 I don’t know what page I’m on.”
 For example, this — I’m reading now the Alex Trebeck story, and I have no idea — uh…No, I can’t help you.
 Sorry!”